DBTDerpbox/Trident-Shards/README.md

 * Put the `Trident-Shards-Resources.zip` file into your resource packs folder

+* For multiplayer servers, put `https://dbtderpbox.github.io/Trident-Shards-Resources/zip/Trident-Shards-Resources-1.0.zip` as your resource pack in `server.properties`

 ### Notices

 Without the resource pack, trident shards will appear as command blocks